BLUE HORIZON, BOOK 4

 He hated ties.

-Merlin growled lowly, cursing beneath his breath as he again tried to adjust his tie so that it looked perfect.
+Merlin growled lowly, muttering beneath his breath as he again tried to adjust his tie so that it looked perfect.
 It had to look perfect.
 Everything about this day had to be perfect.
 Wedding days were supposed to be perfect in every way.
-He’d been captain of a space freighter that had fought off pirates at a great deal of risk to his own life, yet on his wedding day, he was as nervous as a teenage boy was on his first date.
+He’d been captain of a space freighter that had fought off pirates at a great deal of risk to his own life, yet on his wedding day, he was as nervous as a teenage male was on his first date.
 He had butterflies the size of birds in his belly, making his fingers shake as he tried to make the knot look pleasing to the eye.
 It wasn’t working out so well.
 He growled again in impatience, amber eyes narrowed in irritation.

-Renny Thornton gave a soft amused sigh and went over to help his former commander, having watched Merlin fumble with the tie for about fifteen minutes.
+Renny gave a soft amused sigh and went over to help his former commander, having watched Merlin fumble with the tie for about fifteen minutes.

 “I don’t know why you didn’t choose a clip-on bow tie,” the cheetah said as he easily fixed the tie, tucking the blood red, gold and black striped cloth into his friend’s jacket and patting him on the chest in an affectionate brotherly fashion.
 “Would have been loads easier.”

-Renny was going to make a crack about Merlin spending more time in front of the mirror today than his bride would be, when the door opened, admitting the wolf’s sister Shannon who was wearing a pretty light blue dress.
-“Aren’t you ready yet?” she asked incredulously, moving forward to straighten out both males’ ties and make sure the pink-kissed white roses were attached neatly to both of their lapels.
+Renny was going to make a crack about Merlin spending more time in front of the mirror today than his bride would be, when the door opened, admitting the wolf’s sister who was wearing a pretty light blue dress.
+“Aren’t you ready yet?”
+Shannon asked incredulously, moving forward to straighten out both males’ ties and make sure the pink-kissed white roses were attached neatly to both of their lapels.
 “It’s almost time!
 You should already be in the sanctuary!”

 “Okay, mother hen.
 We’re going,” Merlin teased, flashing a quick smile at his sister before he licked her gently on the cheek.
 He and Renny moved outside into the foyer and directly across from the bride’s room, which was a flurry of activity in itself.
 Renny grinned hugely at Merlin and tugged on his sleeve.